CarlosLeyvaAyala/skimpify-framework/Help/help.md

     B <-- change --> C[Red Nose Just Bones]
 ```

+!!!note
+    Inside a configuration file, you only need to to write elements that have a skimpier version.

+    There's no need to write armors that have no such a version.

 ## Armor identity solving

-Had to take them out from the PDF because they looked like shit, but some lines in the json sample above should had been highlighted:
+I had to take them out from the PDF because they looked like shit, but some lines in the json sample above should had been highlighted:

 ![](img/json-highlight.png)